NielDuysters/algonline/trading_algorithms/README.md

 Currently I am also compiling a small document containing a resume of the educational material I gather from Investopedia.com about trading, the Binance API about crypto trading specifically and the type of orders, and last but not least the articles on Keyrock's blog, in an attempt to widen my knowledge about the basics of this matter.

-For now I have already implemented some basic trading algorithms as example on the platform.
+For now I have already implemented some basic trading algorithms on the platform.
 These algorithms are currently yielding a positive result but of course that is no indication of their success because of the short time span.
-I also want to clarify that I am not applying for the position to develop new trading algorithms but for the position to support the implementation of these.
+I also want to clarify that I am not necessarily applying for the position to develop the math behind new trading algorithms but for the position to support the implementation of these.

 ## Moving Averages
 By using Moving Averages as indicator we aim to disregard sudden short-term fluctuations in the evolution of the asset value by generating a constantly updated average of the price.
 There are different types of MA's, I have implemented two of them.